MicrosoftDocs/visualstudio-docs/subscriptions/faq/subscriber/managing/includes/slp-end-dates.md

 ---
 title: Why does my SLP agreement have an end date, and why is it sometimes different for my subscribers?
-description: SLP and MPSA agreements don’t expire, however our portal currently requires an end date when provisioning the agreement.
-We currently... ms.topic: include ms.prod: ms.custom: ms.assetid: 0e848ebf-8c1c-4648-9909-606ba79b7884 ms.technology:
+description: SLP and MPSA agreements don't expire, however our portal currently requires an end date when provisioning the agreement.
+We currently... ms.topic: include ms.assetid: 0e848ebf-8c1c-4648-9909-606ba79b7884
 author: CaityBuschlen
 ms.author: cabuschl
-manager:
-robots:
 ms.date: 3/18/2020
 ms.faqid: group1_8
 ---